-Open that Bottle Night will be celebrated on Saturday, February 22, 2014
+Open that Bottle Night will be celebrated in February, 2015

 The celebration of "Open that Bottle Night" on the last Saturday in February is recognized by wine-lovers all over the world, thanks to the former editors of the Wall Street Journal's "Tastings" column, Dorothy Gaiter and John Brecher, who coined the term and created the event.